Wadeyy1/MovieLibrary/README.md

 - Store data on a new movie.
 - Retrieve data on a movie that exists in the library.
 - Include search functionality and the ability to edit entries.
-- (Optional) If data doesn’t exist, pull movie information from IMDB.com
-- (Optional) Pull additional information such as movie poster, images, etc. from the web.